kaelzhang/bot-state-machine/README.md

 > TODO

-## Distributed lock: Your chat bot for a cluster
+## Distributed lock: Your chat bot for clusters

 > TODO